shidel/FDI/README.md

         FDINS700    Installs binary and source packages.

         FDINS800    Copy new configuration files, maybe.
-If so, also creates the VERSION.FDI file for testing when this version of the OS is already installed.
+If so, also creates the VERSION.FDI file for testing if this version of the OS is already installed.
+It will use the AUTOEXEC.DEF and FDCONFIG.DEF template files to create the new configuration files.
+It will convert
+                    $FLANG$ to the current %LANG%.
+Also, it will replace $FDRIVE$ with the target drive (like C:) and
+                    $FTARGET$ with the installation base directory (like C:\FDOS).

         FDINS900    Install V8Power Tools from installer, maybe.